tytydraco/yessleep/out/The_House_of_Attics_and_Basements_Part_1.md

 It was a few weeks ago when I realized I was being watched.

-It started as creaks in the attic a few weeks ago, something I blamed on mice, maybe a barn owl.
+It started as creaks in the attic, something I blamed on mice, maybe a barn owl.
 Even one night when I heard two loud thumps from just above my bed, I wrote it off as the house settling, or maybe the mice knocking over some dusty family heirloom.

 I might have ignored the sounds, but over the next few days, I began to notice additional evidence of an intruder.
-First, I’m careful about how much I drink, always sure to consume no more than half a bottle of wine on a given night.
+First, I’m careful about how much I drink, always sure to consume no more than half a bottle of wine in a given night.
 I always draw a careful line in Sharpie on the label, making sure I don’t go over my limit.
 But a week ago I found a bottle on the kitchen counter, its contents short of the mark.

 I called both the police (who took a quick report over the phone but neglected to send a squad car) and the local locksmith, who happily changed the locks on all of my doors.
 I also installed some wireless cameras equipped with motion detectors in several corners of the house.